 Example using both of your help to buy ISA bonuses or using both of your help to buy equity loans.

-It is important to note that whilst the government schemes aren’t judged based on households in regards to your eligibility to use them, some are judged based on households for your eligibility for them e.g most first-time buyer government schemes will require your household not to have an income over a certain threshold.
+It is important to note that whilst the [government home buying schemes](In this brief guide, we will cover what options you have if “partner is a first-time buyer but I'm not “.) aren’t judged based on households in regards to your eligibility to use them, some features are judged based on households for your eligibility for them e.g most first-time buyer government schemes will require your household not to have an income over a certain threshold.

 The help to buy ISA scheme will also be ending soon so if you want to take advantage of it as a first-time buyer then you must open a Help to Buy Isa account by 30 November 2019, as no new applications will be accepted after that date.
 You can, however, continue to save for another 10 years after that date.